 f Permanently discontinue IMJUDO and durvalumab if the adverse reaction does not resolve to ≤ Grade 1 within 30 days or if there are signs of respiratory insufficiency.

-g Includes immune thrombocytopenia, pancreatitis, cystitis noninfective, immune-mediated arthritis, and uveitis.
+g Includes immune thrombocytopenia, pancreatitis, cystitis noninfective, immune-mediated arthritis, uveitis and polymyalgia rheumatica.

 h With the exception of Grade 4 laboratory abnormalities, about which the decision to discontinue treatment should be based on accompanying clinical signs/symptoms and clinical judgment.